The Traditional Owners of this land are those who identify as

 Enter website

-2 minutes
+4 minutes

 About native title

-Last edited: April 12, 2024
+Last edited: June 4, 2024

 Justice requires that, if acts that extinguish native title are to be validated or to be allowed, compensation on just terms, and with a special right to negotiate its form, must be provided to the holders of the native title.
 However, where appropriate, the native title should not be extinguished but revived after a validated act ceases to have effect.

-Native Title is the recognition under Commonwealth law that Aboriginal and Torres Strait Islander peoples have rights and interests to lands and waters according to their traditional laws and customs.
+Native title is the recognition under Commonwealth law that Aboriginal and Torres Strait Islander peoples have rights and interests to lands and waters according to their traditional laws and customs.

+Native title laws enacted in 1993 were intended to ‘rectify past injustices’ and raised hopes that the lives of First Nations Peoples would be measurably improved.
 The Native Title Act attempted to clarify the legal position of non-Indigenous landholders and the process for claiming, protecting and recognising native title in the courts.
 The native title system ‘lumbers on’, but questions remain about how fair or equitable it is.

 Eddie Mabo (left) and Jack Wailu at home on the island of Mer in the Torres Strait Islands in 1990, during the High Court hearings in the Mabo Case, which eventually recognised First Nations Peoples’ title to their lands.
 Mabo Day is celebrated on 3 June each year.